Chicken Noodle Soup

 Last week I was craving this ferociously.
 Back when we survived Snovid 2021 and we were so cold that we sat in the car with the heater on (don’t worry, we were in the driveway).
 We couldn’t call friends to ask if they had power because our phones wouldn’t work (no cellular or wifi!).
 We couldn’t drive around because Houston isn’t equipped to clear roads or throw down ice melt.
 Plus, our driveway gate was frozen shut, so there’s that.

 Back to the chicken soup.
 Serving size is always a struggle for me.
 Do you have teenagers in your house?
 Do you have a boy going through a growth spurt who eats 11 times a day?
 It’s all relative.
 I opted for 6 servings, but if you have leftovers just freeze them!
 Noodles aren’t the best thing to freeze because they absorb extra liquid when reheated, but I don’t really mind.

-If you’re using store bought chicken stock for this, I have a tip for you.
+If you’re using store-bought chicken stock for this, I have a tip for you.
 Costco sells great organic chicken stock!
-It’s Kirkland brand, and one of those items that’s always in my pantry.
+It’s Kirkland brand and one of those items that are always in my pantry.
 I also have frozen homemade stock.
-I haven’t ever shared my recipe here (I teach in a 6-week basics course that I’ll be teaching online this spring).
+I haven’t ever shared my recipe here (I teach in a 6-week basics course).

 How do you add flavor to chicken noodle soup?

 Fresh herbs like oregano, thyme, chives and parsley liven things up.
 You can also toss a sprig of rosemary or thyme into the pot while you reheat leftover soup, just remove before serving.
 But my biggest tip is adding a dash of sriracha or Tabasco to punch up the flavor of chicken soup.
 You won’t even taste it!
 It just adds some zing.
 Tamari or soy sauce work in the same way, they’re an umami secret weapon.
 But a dash goes a long way!